Level algebras and $\boldsymbol{s}$-lecture hall polytopes: Introduction

-The structure of this note is as follows.
-In Section \ref{sec:Background}, we provide all necessary background, definitions, notation, and terminology for lattice polytopes and Ehrhart theory, Gorenstein algebras and level algebras, and polyhedral geometry related to lecture hall partitions.
-The focus of Section \ref{sec:Gorenstein} is proving the Gorenstein classification.
-In Section \ref{sec:Level}, we prove the characterization of the level property and use the characterization to arrive at several consequences of interest.
-We conclude in Section \ref{sec:Concluding} with some potential ways to improve and extend these results and other future directions.
+The structure of this manuscript is as follows.
+In Section \ref{sec:Background}, we provide all necessary background, definitions, notation, and terminology.
+The focus of Section \ref{sec:Gorenstein} is proving the Gorenstein classifications.
+In Section \ref{sec:Level}, we prove the characterization of the level property.
+We conclude in Section \ref{sec:Concluding} with some potential ways to improve and extend these results and other future directions.\\